adeliiman/simple-ETL-pipeline/README.md

 # simple-ETL-pipeline
-## data pipeline to extract data from TSETMC
+## Building a Data Pipeline to Retrieve Data from TSETMC and Store in PostgreSQL using Crontab

 #### set environment variable in  $HOME/.bash_profile